xmos/sw_usb_audio/doc/sw_u16_audio8.rst

 AudioHwInit()
 +++++++++++++

-The `AudioHwInit()` function is implemented to perform the following:
+The :c:func:`AudioHwInit()` function is implemented to perform the following:

     * Initialise the I2C master software module
     * Puts the audio hardware into reset
     * Enables the power to the audio hardware
-    * Selects the PhaseLink PLL as the audio master clock source.
+    * Select the PhaseLink PLL as the audio master clock source.

 AudioHwConfig()
 +++++++++++++++